nzlul03/ml_zoomcamp/01-introduction-to-ml/notes.md

 ## - 1.2 ML vs Rule-Based Systems
+The difference between ML and Rule-Based systems is explained with the example of a spam filter.

+Traditional Rule-Based systems are based on a set of characteristics (keywords, email length, etc.) that identify an email as spam or not.
+As spam emails keep changing over time the system needs to be upgraded making the process untractable due to the complexity of code maintenance as the system grows.

+ML can be used to solve this problem with the following steps:

+*1. Get Data

 ## - 1.3 Supervised Machine Learning
 ## - 1.4 CRISP-DM
 ## - 1.5 Model Selection Process